 Toronto’s Sector-Based Emissions Inventory (SBEI) tracks Toronto’s progress towards its greenhouse gas (GHG) reduction targets.
-The SBEI identifies direct and indirect GHG emissions from three key sectors: buildings, transportation, and waste.
-The GHG emissions data included in the tabs below provide an overview of the community-wide GHG emissions and highlight sectors, fuel types, and scope, along with emissions generated only by local government activities (i.e. the City of Toronto corporation) called corporate emissions.
+The SBEI identifies direct and indirect GHG emissions from three key sectors: buildings, transportation and waste.
+The GHG emissions data included in the tabs below provide an overview of the community-wide GHG emissions and highlight sectors, fuel types and scope, along with emissions generated only by local government activities (such as the City of Toronto corporation) called corporate emissions.

-In 2021, Toronto’s community-wide GHG emissions were 14.5 megatonnes (MT) of carbon dioxide equivalent (CO2 e), a four per cent increase over the 14 MT CO2 e emitted in 2020.
-Emissions were 41 per cent less than 1990 levels.
-The sources that contribute the largest percentage of emissions in Toronto are natural gas heating in residential buildings (30 per cent of Toronto’s community-wide emissions) and gasoline combustion in passenger vehicles (24 per cent of emissions).
+In 2022, Toronto’s community-wide GHG emissions were 15.5 megatonnes (MT) of carbon dioxide equivalent (CO2 e), a five per cent increase over the 14.8 MT CO2 e emitted in 2021.
+Emissions were 36 per cent less than 1990 levels.
+The sources that contribute the largest percentage of emissions in Toronto were fossil (natural) gas heating in residential buildings (29 per cent of Toronto’s community-wide emissions) and gasoline combustion in passenger vehicles (23 per cent of emissions).

 The data in the SBEI and listed below will be updated annually.
 See details and full report.